red-starter/capstone/README.md

 ## Collection and cleaning and analysis of tweets

 I used tweepy (library to standarizes twitter api) to collect twitter data for a specific time range.
 I took several steps to clean the data.

-I removed stop words, using stop words from the nltk library corpus.
-I also removed punctuation and the 20 most common and 20 least common words.
-I used the Textblob library to autocorrect tweets.
+- I removed stop words, using stop words from the nltk library corpus
+- I also removed punctuation
+- removed the 20 most common and 20 least common words
+- I used the Textblob library to autocorrect tweets

 I used the Textblob library to analyse the sentiment, I partitioned the tweets based on the score into positive, neutral and negative tweets.